jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/introduction.md

 ## The Measurement Process

 The definition of Indicators is a strong starting point, but they are not yet actionable to implement a performance measurement program.
-To do this, we need to define measurements and metrics, and the process to obtain them.
-To really understand what we are doing when implementing a performance measurement system, we need to lay the foundation of measurements, metrics, etc...
+We still need to define measurements and metrics, and the process to obtain them.
+To really understand what we are doing when implementing a performance measurement system, we need to lay the foundation of measurements, metrics, etc.

+Resorting again to standard definitions, this time from Wikipedia:

-A [measurement](https://en.wikipedia.org/wiki/Measurement) is the *quantification of attributes of an object or event*.
+> A [measurement](https://en.wikipedia.org/wiki/Measurement) is the *quantification of attributes of an object or event*.
 Measurements are obtain through by assigning numbers or other symbols to observed phenomena following a consistent set of rules.

 In the context of performance measurement, we will use a narrower definition for measurement and complement it with other concepts to better structure the measurement process: